 The Department of Conservation maintains its own staff accommodation estates in Whakapapa and National Park Village.
 Traditionally, surplus accommodation in these estates has been available to staff from other local businesses.
-However, the primary purpose of that accommodation is for DOC staff and as local Treaty resolutions firm up, there is a possibility that these estates were be part of the resolutiuon package.
+However, the primary purpose of that accommodation is for DOC staff and as local Treaty resolutions firm up, there is a possibility that these estates will be part of the resolution package.

 In the last three years there has been increasing pressure on seasonal accommodation for winter ski field staff.
 That has been mitigated to some extent this year with borders being closed and RAL et al having to depend more on locals for staff.
 As economic recovery continues, so will the need for full-time and seasonal staff drawn from outside the ward and the district.To its credit, RAL provides transport for its staff: ultimately though, this overhead will cap out as staff are forced to live further and further afield.

 These issues are not new nor are they unknown.
 Last year, community leaders expreseed their concerns at the detrimental effects of the lack of long term rental accommodation in the National Park ward, especially National Park and Raurimu Villages.
 Not only does the lack of accommodation directly affect local businesses but it also ripples out into reduced school rolls; smaller recruiting pools for local emergency services and reduced coverage where members may be forced to live out of reasonable response times; and reduced domestic business.